MuteJester/Java_Brain/README.md

 * It's Simple As Drag And Drop and you are ready to code!
 * Function and methods are named meaningful names that way it is always clear what are the parameters or what does the method does!
 * CSV handling is all included in the library working with them made much easier trough java code!
+* Developing complex matrix algorithms ? we got you covered with a dynamic Matrix class filled with quick usful methods strating from eigen value/vector extraction trough basic operations up to decompositions.
 ### Built With
 * [Eclipse](https://www.eclipse.org/)
 * [Inetlij](https://www.jetbrains.com/)